HIGR Frequently Asked Questions

 Qualified researchers who apply to use HIGR data in HI research only have access to de-identified data.
 Researchers are required to sign a Data Use Agreement, agreeing to take all necessary steps to continue to protect your privacy and not misuse data before gaining access to HIGR data.

-Although we will take every reasonable measure to protect your privacy and confidentiality, because HI is rare, there is a small risk that you may be identifiable from the information in the registry. [:es]HIGR staff are committed to doing everything within their power to protect your privacy when collecting and storing your medical information.
-Only HIGR research staff have access to the information that could identify you, and HIGR staff will only contact you according to your preferred method of contact with your consent.
+Although we will take every reasonable measure to protect your privacy and confidentiality, because HI is rare, there is a small risk that you may be identifiable from the information in the registry.

 De-identified data is data that has had all of the information that may identify you, such as your name, date of birth, address, etc., removed.
 Aggregated data is data that summarizes the data across all individuals without sharing each individual participant's data.
 These steps are taken to ensure your privacy.